skunkwerks/swirl/doc/overview.md

 ### Hash Trees

 PPSP uses a more generalised hashing scheme, called a Merkle signature scheme.
-The hash tree is simple, shown with this graphic from the [tribler] project:
+The hash tree is simple, shown with this graphic from the [tribler] project.
+Note that the data chunks are laid out along the bottom row of the graphic, and concatenated hashes occupy the tree's roots:

 ![merkle hash tree](https://github.com/skunkwerks/swirl/wiki/images/merkletree-v4.png)